 AP: UN workers accused of fraud, theft in handling Yemen aid

+The Houthis had been tipped off by a WHO staffer with connections to the rebel movement who feared her theft of aid funding would be uncovered, according to the six former and current officials who spoke on condition of anonymity because the seizure of the computers had not previously been made public.

+The October 2018 scene at the Sanaa airport is another episode in the continuing struggle over corruption that has diverted donated food, medicine, fuel and money from desperate Yemenis amid their country's five-year civil war.

-CAIRO (AP) — An Associated Press investigation has found that more than a dozen United Nations aid workers deployed to deal with the humanitarian crisis caused by five years of civil war in Yemen are being accused of graft — joining with combatants on all sides to enrich themselves from an international outpouring of donated food, medicine, fuel and money.
+More than a dozen U.N. aid workers deployed to deal with the wartime humanitarian crisis have been accused of joining with combatants on all sides to enrich themselves from the billions of dollars in donated aid flowing into the country, according to individuals with knowledge of internal U.N. investigations and confidential documents reviewed by The Associated Press.

+The AP obtained U.N. investigative documents, and interviewed eight aid workers and former government officials.

 A second probe by another U.N. agency, UNICEF, focuses on a staffer who allowed a Houthi rebel leader to travel in agency vehicles, shielding him from potential airstrikes by the Saudi-led coalition.
-The individuals who spoke to the AP about the investigations did so on condition of anonymity, fearing reprisals.
+The individuals who spoke to AP about the investigations did so on condition of anonymity for fear of reprisals.

+Yemeni activists said the actions by the U.N. agencies are welcome but fall short of the kind of investigation needed to track the millions of dollars in supplies and money from aid programs that have gone missing or been diverted to the coffers of local officials on both sides of the conflict since the start of the civil war.

-Critics of such corruption say it threatens the international lifeline on which the majority of Yemen's 30 million people rely.
-Last year, the U.N. said international donors pledged $2 billion for humanitarian efforts in Yemen.
+Over the past three months, the activists have been pushing for aid transparency in an online campaign called "Where Is The Money?"
+They demand that U.N. and international agencies provide financial reports on how the hundreds of millions of dollars pouring into Yemen since 2015 have been spent.
+Last year, the agency said international donors pledged $2 billion for humanitarian efforts in Yemen.

+The U.N. has responded with an online campaign of its own called "Check Our Results," showing programs implemented in Yemen.
+The campaign does not provide detailed financial reports on how aid money is spent.

+"We see big numbers, billions of dollars reaching Yemen, and we don't know where they go," Feda Yahia, a "Where is the Money?" activist, said in a video for the campaign.

-The main focus of WHO's investigation into its Yemen operations is Nevio Zagaria, an Italian doctor, who was chief of the agency's Sanaa office from 2016 until September 2018, according to three individuals with direct knowledge of the investigation.
+The WHO probe of its Yemen office began in November with allegations of financial mismanagement against Nevio Zagaria, an Italian doctor, who was chief of the agency's Sanaa office from 2016 until September 2018, according to three individuals with direct knowledge of the investigation.

 The only public announcement of the probe came in a sentence buried in the 37 pages of the internal auditor's 2018 annual report of activities worldwide.
 The report did not mention Zagaria by name.